anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What rewards will AWN's receive?

-A. Cross Chain DCRM Node Rewards are calculated on a 6,600 blocks basis (about 24 hours).
-Every 6,600 blocks, 6,600 ANY will be rewarded to AWN runners.
+A. Cross Chain DCRM Node Rewards are calculated on a 24 hours basis.
+Every 24 hours (6,600 blocks on the Fusion blockchain), 6,600 ANY will be rewarded to AWN runners.

 Q. Who gets the AWN rewards before the AWN's are elected?